 ART 455 - B.F.A.
 Metalsmithing & Jewelry V: Senior Studio (3)

 Final B.F.A advanced metalsmithing/jewelry course; culminates in exhibition.
 B.F.A. students enroll in ART 445 and ART 455 concurrently—broadening the scope of in-depth exploration, conceptual inquiry, articulation skills, and personal direction.
 Studio.
 6 contact hours.
+Students may repeat for credit.

 Prerequisite: ART 425, ART 435 and retention in the B.F.A.
 Program, or consent of instructor or department chair.